 After getting a firm grasp on water use in your community, a good next step is to look at how water is administered and delivered.
 Changes to water operations and management can often have the greatest impact on improving water conservation.
 Included below are several initiatives that your municipality may want to implement:

-According to a 2004 national survey of Canadian municipalities, unmetered communities consume 75 per cent more water than fully metered ones—467 litres per capita per day (l/c/d) versus 266l/c/d for metered municipalities.
-Metering allows consumption based billing which provides a strong incentive for water efficiency and helps the municipality recover costs, especially when combined with full cost pricing.
-See the economic and financial tools section for more information on full cost pricing.
+According to a 2004 national survey of Canadian municipalities, unmetered communities consume 75 percent more water than fully metered ones—467 litres per capita per day (l/c/d) versus 266l/c/d for metered municipalities.
+Metering allows consumption-based billing, which provides a strong incentive for water efficiency and helps the municipality recover costs, especially when combined with full cost pricing.
+See the Planning and Funding section for more information on full-cost pricing.

 Water conservation, efficiency and productivity plans